 For instance, when you know that life can get overwhelming sometimes and that can make partners seem distant, you don’t worry about what a phase like this means for the future of your relationship.
 Instead, you give each other space, wait it out or make an effort to connect despite all the pre-occupations.

-The top relationship problems that couples face are somewhat similar to all so knowing those would help you resolve the conflicts when you are fighting and arguing in the early stages of a relationship.
+The top relationship problems that couples face are somewhat similar to all.
+Knowing those would help you resolve the conflicts when you are fighting and arguing in the early stages of a relationship.
+Let’s take a look at the problems in relationships most people are bound to come across.

 What Are The 25 Most Common Relationship Problems

 Obstacles in relationships are inevitable.
-For instance.
 Work pressure taking a toll on intimacy.
 Spark fizzling out.
-In-laws getting on your nerves.
+Disrespectful In-laws getting on your nerves.
 Kids wreaking havoc on your sex life.
 Illness.
 Professional journeys taking you on different paths.
 Life can throw all kinds of twists and turns at you.

 If you trying to understand how to work through your issues and restore your bond to its original strength, learning about these 25 most common relationship problems can help.